ucla-data-archive/policies/content/slides/english-com180/index.md

 ## Using Data
 ]
 .right-column[
-## How are you going to use the data?
+## What kind of analysis do you want to perform?
 * Preparing data for analysis is often 60-80% of work
 * Are you using a statistical software tool?
   - R, Stata, Python, Excel?
   - Some repositories provide setup files & clean data for specific programs
-* What kind of statistical tests do you want to perform?
-  -  Does the tool you want to use support the test?
-]
+- Are more interested in qualitative methods?
+  - Text analysis, text classification, interviews, ethnographies ]
 ---
 .left-column[
-## Identify Variables
+## Identify Variables & Your Research Problem
 ]
 .right-column[
 ### What aspects of your topic are you interested in?